danfuzz/samizdat/doc/parsing-in-samizdat.md

 For example, the parser `{: &"foobar" "foo" :}` will match the string `"foobar"`, resulting in the yielded value `[:@foo:]` and a remainder of `"bar"`.
-However, the same parser will *fail* to match `"foobaz"` because the lookahead `&"foobar"` would fail.
+However, the same parser will *fail* to match `"foobaz"` because the lookahead `&"foobar"` will fail.

 ### Lookahead failure